SlavSquatSuperstar/mayonez-engine-2d/README.md

 The 2D Java game engine to fit your Slavic needs!*†

-This project was developed using macOS 13.x Ventura (Intel).
-This app has not been tested on any other systems.
+This project was developed using macOS 13.x Ventura (Intel) and Intellij IDEA.
+This progam has not been tested on any other systems.

+## Features

+This fully-operational game engine includes:

+- A physics system with dynamic movement, multiple collider shapes, linear and angular impulse resolution, and friction
+- A 2D renderer that can draw sprites with both Java AWT and LWJGL OpenGL libraries
+- An entity-component system that allows you to create modular, reusable game objects and components
+- An asset system that can read from classpath resources and read and write to local files
+- Keyboard and mouse input that supports key presses, mouse clicks and movement, and key axes
+- Scene management that allows you to load multiple scenes and save their states when switching
+- Logging with different message priorities and automatic log file generation
+- Debug rendering capabilities for drawing and filling shapes, lines, and points
+- Customizable game preferences that you can set yourself

 ## Quick Start Guide